 Treatment for non-small cell lung cancer (NSCLC) is usually radiation therapy, especially if the cancer is at an early stage.
 This involves aiming concentrated radiation at cancer cells to damage their DNA, which can kill the cancer cells or prevent them from growing.

 If the cancer has progressed to a later stage, radiation therapy may help prolong a person’s life.

 A person should always discuss with a doctor the effect of potentially aggressive treatment on their quality of life.

-Doctors and scientists have developed many treatment options for NSCLC, and research into new types of treatment is ongoing.
+Doctors and scientists have developed many treatment options for NSCLC.
+Research into new types of treatment is ongoing.

 Lung cancer occurs when these cells divide and grow in the lungs.
-In the later stages of lung cancer, however, the cancerous cells begin to spread around the body.
-People with untreated lung cancer will eventually develop tumors in other organs, such as the brain, liver, or kidneys.
+In the later stages of lung cancer, however, the cancerous cells spread around the body.
+People with untreated lung cancer eventually develop tumors in other organs, such as the brain, liver, or kidneys.

 Radiation therapy works by

 Internal vs. external